 - Encourage young women in STEM: Educators and parents should encourage young women to partake in STEM.
 In doing so, we fight sexism and stereotypes that may be created within their lives.
 Offer after school programs and praise achievements within STEM topics in education.

 Famous Women in STEM

 There are specific women that have paved the way for the future of women in STEM.
 While this doesn’t mean that all the barriers that women face in STEM have been eliminated, they’re influential leaders that inspire many.
 As the saying goes, empowered women empower women.
 Below are four women in data science who promote women in STEM and openly share advice on taking risks and building inclusivity.

 Claudia Perlich is an advisor at Dstillery that focuses on design, development, analysis and optimization surrounding digital advertising.
 She has earned a multitude of awards for her innovative mind.
 Perlich is known as influential for women in STEM due to her scientific articles and her active industry speaking.
 Perlich also created “The Ella Project,” which was designed to promote the success of women and to give girls inspiration to reach for their goals and achieve success.

 Dr. Jennifer Priestley

-Lillian Pierson is the CEO of Data-Mania LLC, and she is also a published author that focuses primarily on topics surrounding data science and big data.
-Pierson has focused and honed in on training professionals on understanding and developing data skills.
-Pierson has written many articles, such as “Women In Tech: Tech Training and Tremendous Opportunities” that advocates not only for the push of women in STEM, but also adequate training opportunities and action rather than talk.
+Lillian Pierson is the CEO of Data-Mania, LLC and a published author who focuses primarily on topics surrounding data science and big data.
+Pierson focuses on training professionals to develop and understand data skills.
+She has written many articles, such as “Women In Tech: Tech Training and Tremendous Opportunities” that advocates not only for the push of women in STEM but also adequate training opportunities and action rather than talk.

 Resources For Women in Stem